Units of alcohol are a measure of the volume of pure alcohol in an alcoholic beverage. They are used as a guideline for alcohol consumption.

-What are the recommended limits of alcohol?
+What are the recommended limits?

 Keep the short-term health risks low by: